 - Internet Explorer 11 logout session issue.

-- Normal logout works smooth on all browsers.
+- Normal logout works smoothly on all browsers.

 - Logout on reload has an issue in Internet Explorer 9, 10, 11.
 However, it works on Informatica Edge.

 - Windows 7 and Windows 10, auto-restart issue.

 - On uninstalling, the system may restart without prompt.

 - Non-English character issues.

 - On running a query and exporting the output in a CSV file, the non-English characters may not display in the CSV file.